-According to campus programming and as permitted by space and facilities, students in upper grades may be assigned a locker.
+According to campus programming and as permitted by space and facilities, students may be assigned a locker.
 Students must use the types of locks as directed by the school; combinations must be kept on file with the school office.
 The Academy requires that students keep their lockers locked throughout the day.
 The school is not responsible for the loss or theft of items stored in lockers.
 It will be incumbent on students to ensure their lockers are locked at all times, and to conceal their lock combination numbers to avoid lock tampering.
 The Academy reserves the right to inspect student lockers at any time, with or without notice, and at any time with or without reason.
 If there is a compelling reason to open a locker and the lock cannot be opened, school staff may cut the lock; families will not be compensated for a cut lock.
 Students are not permitted to write on or otherwise deface school lockers, inside or out.
 They may tape non-offensive posters or photos inside their lockers, but may not glue or paste stickers, and no decoration may be placed on the outside of any locker (excepting "Birthday Surprise" decorations on lockers, which must be removed at the end of the day).

 Students may bring backpacks, gym bags, and purses to and from school.
-These items must be stored inside cubbies/lockers or on the designated shelving units in the locker area during the school day, and should not be brought into classrooms or left on the floor/ground.
+These items must be stored inside lockers or on the designated shelving units in the locker area during the school day, and should not be brought into classrooms or left on the floor/ground.
 Backpacks and gym bags should be free of messages that are offensive or inappropriate to the Academy environment.
-All bags should be free from "pop-culture" references and pictures, including emojis.